 Essential to the Montessori philosophy is the belief that learning takes place everywhere, and that the curious child both observes and interacts in a purposeful way in the classroom and outside the classroom.
-To further this, Montessori Community School students undertake many age-appropriate “Going Out” experiences.
+To further this, MCS students undertake many age-appropriate experiences off campus.

-At the Toddler Level: Children go on walks around the campus, use their playground to observe nature, and go on off campus field trips.
+At the Toddler Level: Children often go on off campus field trips.

-At the Primary Level: Children observe and draw nature in the primary outdoor learning environments, go on extended walks to the Green Property, and attend “in-house field trips” and off campus field trips.
-They also travel offsite usually twice a year to a pumpkin patch, strawberry patch or other outdoor environment.
-Elders (Kindergarten group) take off-campus field trips arranged especially for them.
+At the Primary Level: Students travel off campus usually twice a year to a pumpkin patch, strawberry patch, or other outdoor environment.
+Elders (kindergarten group) take off campus field trips arranged especially for them.

-At the Elementary Level: Elementary children have a number of responsibilities within our school community, such as taking attendance slips to the office and doing recycling.
-Montessori students, especially older elementary students, also arrange their own “going out” experiences.
-For example, a student studying frogs might arrange to visit a local expert or exhibition.
-Elementary students go on several field trips during the year including off-site music, art, and science-based trips relevant to their curriculum.
+At the Elementary Level: MCS students, especially older elementary students, are able to arrange their own “going out” experiences.
+For example, a student studying frogs might arrange to visit a local expert or exhibit.
+Elementary students go on several field trips during the year, including off campus music, art, and science-based trips relevant to their curriculum.

-All Upper Elementary students go to an educational program for two to three days in the fall.
-Third through fifth year students also attend “Earthshine” for a three days outdoor education program in the spring while our sixth and seventh year students enjoy a three-day spring mountain trip.
-At the end of the final Elementary year, students are invited to travel on a three-day trip to a major east coast city in connection with their year long research projects.
-They are required to raise some of the money used for this trip through campus fundraisers, selling of art project, handicrafts, etc.
+All upper elementary students go to an outdoor educational program for two to three days in the fall.
+They also attend an environmental camp in the North Carolina mountains for a couple days in the spring.
+At the end of the final elementary year, our sixth year students take a three-day trip to a major east coast city in connection with their year-long research projects.
+The students raise some of the money used for this trip through campus fundraisers.